YytRecg/TravelPlannerApp/README.md

 # TravelPlannerApp

 ### Introduction
-This app aims to use real photos to give users a constant flow of travel inspiration and assist to generate and store travel plans with just one click.
+This Android app aims to use real photos to give users a constant flow of travel inspiration and assist to generate and store travel plans with just one click.

 ### Sample Screenshots